National Cancer Institute

-In stage IV childhood NHL, tumors involve bone marrow and/or central nervous system (CNS), regardless of other sites of involvement.
+In stage IV childhood NHL, tumors involve bone marrow and/or CNS, regardless of other sites of involvement.

-Bone marrow involvement has been defined as 5% malignant cells in an otherwise normal bone marrow with normal peripheral blood counts and smears.
-Patients with lymphoblastic lymphoma with more than 25% malignant cells in the bone marrow are usually considered to have leukemia and may be appropriately treated on leukemia clinical trials.
+Bone marrow involvement has been defined as 5% malignant cells in an otherwise normal bone marrow, with normal peripheral blood counts and smears.
+Patients with lymphoblastic lymphoma who have more than 25% malignant cells in the bone marrow are usually considered to have leukemia and may be appropriately treated on leukemia clinical trials.

 CNS disease in lymphoblastic lymphoma is defined by criteria similar to that used for acute lymphocytic leukemia (i.e., white blood cell count of at least 5/Î¼L and malignant cells in the cerebrospinal fluid [CSF]).
-For any other NHL, the definition of CNS disease is any malignant cell present in the CSF regardless of cell count.
-The Berlin-Frankfurt-Munster (BFM) group analyzed the prevalence of CNS involvement in NHL in over 2,500 patients.
+For other types of NHL, the definition of CNS disease is any malignant cell present in the CSF regardless of cell count.
+The Berlin-Frankfurt-Münster group analyzed the prevalence of CNS involvement in NHL in over 2,500 patients.
 Overall, CNS involvement was diagnosed in 6% of patients.
-Involvement by cell type was as follows:
+CNS involvement (percentage of patients) according to NHL subtype was as follows:

 Many of the improvements in childhood cancer survival have been made using combinations of known and/or new agents that have attempted to improve the best available, accepted therapy.
 Clinical trials in pediatrics are designed to compare potentially better therapy with therapy that is currently accepted as standard.
 This comparison may be done in a randomized study of two treatment arms or by evaluating a single new treatment and comparing the results with those previously obtained with standard therapy.